deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 -----------------------------------
 ```

 This means, even though RCX contains 0x00000000000506f8, a `mov cr4, ecx` would take the lower 32-bits of RCX (which is ECX) and place it into the CR4 register.
 This would mean ECX would equal 0x000506f8- and that value would end up in CR4.
-So even though we would theoretically using both RCX and ECX, due to lack of `pop rcx` ROP gadgets, we will be unaffected!
+So even though we would theoretically using both RCX and ECX, due to lack of `pop ecx` ROP gadgets, we will be unaffected!

 Now, let's continue on to controlling the RCX register.